KaplanOpenSource/hera/README.md

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/

-if installed in Ubuntu, the pacakged provided by Ubuntu must be uninstalled first
+if installed in Ubuntu, the preinstalled pacakged in Ubuntu (clean installation) must be uninstalled first

 1.First stop the MongoDB Process